bokkypoobah/TheDAOETCTokenBalance/README.md

 ---

 ## Summary
 The script extracts all `CreatedToken` events in [theDAOTokenBalance_20160815_144633UTC_creation.zip](https://github.com/bokkypoobah/TheDAOETCTokenBalance/blob/master/theDAOTokenBalance_20160815_144633UTC_creation.zip) and all `Transfer` events in [theDAOTokenBalance_20160815_144633UTC_transfer.zip](https://github.com/bokkypoobah/TheDAOETCTokenBalance/blob/master/theDAOTokenBalance_20160815_144633UTC_transfer.zip).
-All addresses involved are stored and The DAO balance is check at block 1,919,999.
+All addresses involved are stored and the address's The DAO balance is checked at block 1,919,999.
 The balances match the figures in **The DAO ETC Token Balance Contract** listed below, when comparing the differences to 9 decimal places in a spreadsheet - the `PreHardForkDAODiff` column is all 0.
 And from the summary statistics at the bottom of the _balances text file:

     Stats	nonZeroAccounts	23012
     Stats	daosPreHardForkTotal	1153816598.702436